-This syllabus is examined in the May/June examination series and the October/November examination series.
-The syllabus is also available for examination in March for India only.
+This syllabus is examined in the June and November examination series.
+This syllabus is also available for examination in March for India only.

 This syllabus is available to private candidates.
 However, it is expected that private candidates learn in an environment where practical work is an integral part of the course.
 Candidates will not be able to perform well in this assessment or progress successfully to further study without this necessary and important aspect of science education.